MathNet: Haar-Like Wavelet Multiresolution-Analysis for Graph Representation and Learning: Experimental Study

 \subsection{Experimental Setup}

-For each data set, we tune the model architecture of our proposed \textsc{HaarNet} to produce the best performance.
+We tune the model architecture of our proposed $\textsc{MathNet}$ to produce the best performance for each data set.
 The architecture search is conducted based on the number of pooling operations and the number of convolutional layers before each pooling operation.
 A two- or three-layer multilayer perceptron (MLP) is used as the classifier after the sequence of convolutional and pooling layers across all the experiments.
-The best architecture of \textsc{HaarNet} for each data set is reported in the corresponding subsections.
-We employ spectral clustering \cite{shi2000normalized, stella2003multiclass} to generate the coarse-grained chain with a given number of tree layers.
-Spectral clustering has a provable capability of clustering various data patterns and can also handle the graph with isolated nodes.
+The best architecture of $\textsc{MathNet}$ for each data set is reported in the corresponding subsections.
+We employ spectral clustering \cite{shi2000normalized, stella2003multiclass} to generate the coarse-grained chain with a given number of tree layers which depends on the number of pooling layers required in the network.
+The number of parents/clusters in each coarsened level is set to half of the number of nodes in the finer layer.
+We force the top layer of the tree to be clustered into a single cluster which corresponds to the unified vectorial graph representation.
+Spectral clustering has a provable capability to cluster various data patterns and handle the graph with isolated nodes, which only requires the graph structure to be the input argument of the algorithm.

-We split the data set in each experiment into training, validation and test sets by 80\%, 10\% and 10\% respectively.
-As noticed in \cite{shchur2018pitfalls}, different data splits will affect the performance of a GNN model to a great extent.
+We split the data set in each experiment into training, validation and test sets by 80\%, 10\% and 10\%, respectively.
+As noticed in \cite{shchur2018pitfalls}, different data splits will affect a GNN model's performance to a great extent.
 Thus, we repeat each experiment 10 times with random shuffling for the data set before splitting.
 Note that there is also randomness involved in the spectral clustering step, which leads to a slightly different coarse-grained chain generated for each graph.
 To rule out this unwanted randomness, we pre-process each data set and attach the generated coarse-grained chain with associated Haar bases.
 Therefore, the random shuffling will not affect the structures of the coarse-grained chains.

 We report the mean accuracy (or loss in the regression task) and the standard deviation of our model in all experiments.
-For the baseline methods in Part~\ref{task1}, unless otherwise specified, we only report the best-published results from their corresponding original papers for the available data sets.
-For Parts~\ref{task2} and~\ref{task3}, we will specify the sources where the results of the baseline methods are retrieved.
+For the baseline methods in Section~\ref{task1}, unless otherwise specified, we only report the best-published results from the original papers of the available data sets.
+For Section~\ref{task2} and~\ref{task3}, we will specify the sources where the results of the baseline methods are retrieved.